Adam-Kulju/Patricia/README.md

 Instructions for downloading/building Patricia can be found in the Releases section.
 If you know UCI protocol, you can run Patricia directly, otherwise she will work with any major GUI ([Arena](http://www.playwitharena.de/), [BanksiaGUI](https://banksiagui.com/), etc.)

-If you think Patricia is a cool project, please spread the word of it!
-There are lots of people interested in an aggressive engine, whether it be for sparring or for other purposes, and greater awareness of the undisputed queen of style would make their wish come true.
+If you think Patricia is a cool project, please spread the word!
+There are lots of people interested in an aggressive engine, whether it be for sparring or for analysis, and greater awareness of the undisputed queen of style would make their wish come true.

 [license-badge]: https://img.shields.io/github/license/Adam-Kulju/Patricia?style=for-the-badge
 [release-badge]: https://img.shields.io/github/v/release/Adam-Kulju/Patricia?style=for-the-badge